piechartssuck/courses/content/deliverables/03-evaluation-proposal.md

 <div style="padding-left: 60px;">

-> <span style="color:#eaeaea">At the earliest right after the stakeholder interview, focus group, etc.</span>
+> <span style="color:#eaeaea">at the earliest right after the stakeholder interview, focus group, etc.</span>

-> <span style="color:#eaeaea">At the latest as soon as your team has submitted the [Needs Assessment](/deliverables/02-needs-assessment/)</span>
+> <span style="color:#eaeaea">at the latest as soon as your team has submitted the [Needs Assessment](/deliverables/02-needs-assessment/)</span>

 </div>

 ### <span style="color:#97ebf4">Criteria</span>

-Much of the information from the previous task will help provide a context for the proposal, but the narrative should be written to address both (1) the need for your evaluation and (2) details on how the team intends to accomplish the entire process.
+Much of the information from the previous task will help provide a context for the proposal, but the narrative should be written to address both (1) the need for your evaluation and (2) details on how the team intends to administer the evaluation itself.
 To accomplish this, keep in mind the following must be addressed in your writing

 <div style="padding-left: 60px;">